GHOST-Aram/friendly-docs/venues/docs/[id]/put.md

 ## PUT `/venues`

-This endpoint allows venue managers/owners/landlords to create a new venue.
+This endpoint allows venue hosts ( venue managers/owners/landlords) to update venue information.
+Venue hosts are users of the `host` user group.

 ### Authorization
-Only authenticated venue managers/owners/landlords can update venues.
-Venue managers/owners/landlords are users of the `host` user group.
+Only authenticated venue hosts can update venues.
+A venue host can only update a document they own.
+If a venue host tries to update a document owned (was created) by another venue host, a `Forbidden 403` response will be received.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To update an venue via PUT method, provide the following venue details in the request: